How Do Storage Auctions Work?

 - Check to see if registration is required.
 You can also call the storage facility or the auction company for event details and preferred payment methods (cash or credit/debit cards).

 - Bring a pickup truck or SUV with a trailer, if possible, with room to pack items from winning bids.
-It could save you a trip back to the storage unit later.
-It may be helpful to bring trash bags, gloves, moving boxes, furniture covers and a new lock too.
+It may be helpful to bring trash bags, gloves, moving boxes and furniture covers to safely pack up your items.

 - Arrive at least 30 minutes prior to the auction start time.
 This gives you ample time to sign in at the front office and find the auction location.